MicrosoftDocs/SupportArticles-docs/support/iis/cannot-import-ssl-pfx-local-certificate.md

 title: Can't import SSL private key certificate
-description: This article describes a behavior that may occur when you try to import an SSL private key certificate (.pfx) file into the local computer personal certificate store. ms.date: 03/26/2020 ms.prod-support-area-path: ms.reviewer: v-jomcc
+description: This article describes a behavior that may occur when you try to import an SSL private key certificate (.pfx) file into the local computer personal certificate store. ms.date: 03/26/2020 ms.prod-support-area-path: WWW authentication and authorization ms.reviewer: v-jomcc
 ---
 # Error when you import an SSL .pfx file into the local computer personal certificate store by using IIS Manager

-This article helps you resolve the problem that an error occurs when you try to import a Secure Sockets Layer (SSL) private key certificate (.pfx) file into the local computer personal certificate store by using Microsoft Internet Information Services (IIS) Manager.
+This article helps you resolve an error that occurs when you try to import a Secure Sockets Layer (SSL) private key certificate (.pfx) file into the local computer personal certificate store by using Microsoft Internet Information Services (IIS) Manager.

 _Original product version:_ &nbsp;  Internet Information Services
 _Original KB number:_ &nbsp; 919074